alecthomas/mph/README.md

 Typically, the hash table would be used as a fast index into a (much) larger data set, with values in the hash table being file offsets or similar.

 The hash tables can be serialized.
+Numeric values are written in little endian form.

 ## Example code